arkime/arkime/capture/plugins/lua/README.md

 ### MolochSession.register_body_feed(type, bodyFeedFunctionName)
 Register to receive a feed of chunks of data from payload bodies
 * type = The type of body feed to receive ("http", "smtp")
 * bodyFeedFunctionName = the string name of the lua function to call.
-Function should implmenet that bodyFeedFunction signature above.
+Function should implement the bodyFeedFunction signature above.

+### MolochSession.http_on(type, httpCallbackFunctionName)
+Register to receive a feed of data from the http parser.
+There are eight different types of callback.
+* type = the type of callback to register.
+This should be one of the constants:
+  - MolochSession.HTTP.MESSAGE_BEGIN
+  - MolochSession.HTTP.URL
+  - MolochSession.HTTP.HEADER_FIELD
+  - MolochSession.HTTP.HEADER_FIELD_RAW -- this is just like HEADER_FIELD except that the string is not lower-cased.
+  - MolochSession.HTTP.HEADER_VALUE
+  - MolochSession.HTTP.HEADERS_COMPLETE
+  - MolochSession.HTTP.BODY
+  - MolochSession.HTTP.MESSAGE_COMPLETE
+* httpCallbackFunctionName = the string name of the lua function to call.
+Function should implement the httpCallbackFunction signature above.
+If there is no data (HEADERS_COMPLETE, MESSAGE_COMPLETE) then the data argument will be nil and can be ignored.
+The method string is passed into the MESSAGE_BEGIN callback on the request side.

 ### session:add_string(fieldExpressionOrFieldId, value)
 Add a string value to a session
-* fieldExpressionOrFieldId = the field expression or a fieldId
+* fieldExpressionOrFieldId = the field expression or a fieldId.
+This should not contain dots.
 * value = the string to add
 * returns = true if added, false if already there

 ### session:add_int(fieldexpressionOrFieldId, value)
 Add a integer value to a session
-* fieldExpressionOrFieldId = the field expression or a fieldId
+* fieldExpressionOrFieldId = the field expression or a fieldId.
+This should not contain dots.
 * value = the string to add
 * returns = true if added, false if already there